Mixed Logit Models and Network Formation: Mixed Logit (MX) Models

-{The above decisions depend critically on the network-process component of a network-formulation model. {In our simple example, we only observed one snapshot of a network.
-Without additional assumptions or data, we cannot include the edge between $q$ and $r$ as an observable characteristic when using the RC model to study the decision of node $p$ to link to node $q$ because the decision of node $q$ to link to node $r$ is stochastic.} This issue is often called the `endogeneity problem'.
+The above decisions depend critically on the network-process component of a network-formation model.
+In our simple example, we only observed one snapshot of a network.
+Without additional assumptions or data, we cannot include the edge between $q$ and $r$ as an observable characteristic when using the RC model to study the decision of node $p$ to link to node $q$ because the decision of node $q$ to link to node $r$ is stochastic.
+This situation illustrates the so-called `endogeneity problem'.

-However, the assumption that observable characteristics are deterministic does not imply that one cannot use the RC model to study such features or that the RC model requires strong assumptions like edge independence.
-If one possesses additional data about the timing of edge formation, then one can use past edge formations as observable characteristics because those past decisions are deterministic.
+The assumption that observable characteristics are deterministic does not imply that one cannot use the RC model to study such features or that the RC model requires strong assumptions like edge independence.
+If one possesses additional data about the timing of edge formation, then one can use the formation of edges in the past as observable characteristics because the past decisions that resulted in those edges are deterministic.

 In our case study of a citation network in Section \ref{sec:Citation Network}, we use the RC model to examine whether or not new patents are more likely to cite patents with larger citation counts.
 We are able to do so because of the sequential edge formation in the patent citation network.
 We sometimes refer to such a network itself as `sequential'.
-We argue why the assumption of sequential edge formation is appropriate in the context of our specific application. {However, this assumption is not necessary when using the RC model to study whether or not previous edge-formation decisions influence future edge-formation decisions.} For example, one can potentially use the RC model in conjunction with an SAOM model without assuming that a network is sequential.
-Using the RC model in this way an avenue for future research.
+We argue why the assumption of sequential edge formation is appropriate in the context of our application to a patent citation network.
+However, this assumption is not necessary when using the RC model to study whether or not previous edge-formation decisions influence future edge-formation decisions.
+For example, one can potentially use the RC model in conjunction with an SAOM model without assuming that a network is sequential.
+Employing the RC model in this way an avenue for future research.

-We also need to assume the distribution type of the choice parameters.
-In general, it is difficult to know what type of distribution is appropriate {for a particular application}, and one usually cannot evaluate such an assumption.
+We also need to assume that the choice parameters satisfy a distribution of a specified type.
+In general, it is difficult to know what type of distribution is appropriate for a particular application, and one usually cannot evaluate such an assumption.
 In our case studies, we make our assumptions about distributions based on computational convenience and prior knowledge about our applications of interest.

-\section{Case Study: {A Set} of Synthetic Networks}
+\section{Case Study: A Set of Synthetic Networks}